-1 So if you could just go to the next slide 2 there.
+- 1 to the core values that enhance learning. - 2 So if you could just go to the next slide - 3 there.
 Next slide, next slide.
-There we go, and just 3 keep hitting it until the whole image is up.
-4 So my -- hit it again, and again, and 5 again, and again.
+There we go, and just - 4 keep hitting it until the whole image is up. - 5 So my -- hit it again, and again, and - 6 again, and again.
 There we go.
-Stop.
-6 So I've broken it down.
-So teachings of 7 reciprocity.
-So our teaching in Secwepemcul'ecw, which would probably be reviewed as a universal ethic for 8 9 Indigenous people, is the ethic of reciprocity.
-Take only 10 what you need, and you always have to give back.
-The 11 experiential learning piece I've spoken to, the relational 12 learning.
-13 So putting my students in relation to 14 Indigenous communities and with each other, core values of 15 respect, the need to unsettle students from their social 16 locations, and then the vulnerable spaces that we also 17 have to enter into.
-And so as a educator, getting, you 18 know, students to do that circle work and to model or to 19 speak to vulnerable experiences, I too have a responsibility to step into those moments from a 20 21 vulnerable space.
-22 I'm thinking about some of the moments of

-23 these, the projects of reconciliation that my students 24 have done, or bringing šxw?am'ət, which is a play about 25 reconciliation, to Kamloops.
-And the act of learning that
+Stop. - 7 So I've broken it down.
+So teachings of - 8 reciprocity.
+So our teaching in Secwepemcul'ecw, which - 9 would probably be reviewed as a universal ethic for - 10 Indigenous people, is the ethic of reciprocity.
+Take only - 11 what you need, and you always have to give back.
+The - 12 experiential learning piece I've spoken to, the relational - learning. - So putting my students in relation to - 15 Indigenous communities and with each other, core values of - 16 respect, the need to unsettle students from their social - 17 locations, and then the vulnerable spaces that we also - 18 have to enter into.
+And so as a educator, getting, you - 19 know, students to do that circle work and to model or to - 20 speak to vulnerable experiences, I too have a - 21 responsibility to step into those moments from a - vulnerable space. - I'm thinking about some of the moments of - 24 these, the projects of reconciliation that my students - 25 have done, or bringing šxw?am'ət, which is a play about